Owen Miller Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The Giants pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.

-- Giants pitchers combine to rank 17th in baseball in home runs allowed (60 total, 1.2 per game).
+- Giants pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Wood gets the start for the Giants, his sixth of the season.
-He is 0-0 with a 4.05 ERA and 21 strikeouts in 20 2/3 innings pitched.

-- In his most recent appearance on Sunday against the Miami Marlins, the lefty went 4 1/3 innings, giving up four earned runs while surrendering six hits.
+- The righty last pitched on Saturday against the Miami Marlins, when he tossed six scoreless innings while giving up four hits.

-- In six games this season, the 32-year-old has put up an ERA of 4.05, with 9.5 strikeouts per nine innings.
-Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.